auth0/Xamarin.Auth0Client/Details.md

 	*/ });
 ```

-* You can obtain the {subDomain}, {clientID} and the {clientSecret} from your application's settings page on the Auth0 Dashboard.
+* You can obtain the {domain} and {clientID} from your application's settings page on the Auth0 Dashboard.
 You need to subscribe to Auth0 to get these values.
 The sample will not work with invalid or missing parameters.
 You can get a free subscription for testing and evaluation.

 ## Authentication with your own UI